duttresearchgroup/Chauffeur/README.md

 * `cp docker/x86/Dockerfile ./Dockerfile`
 * `docker build . -t x86.runner`

-## Step 3: Check applications using GPUs are sucessfully ruuning on your host
+## Step 3: Check applications using GPUs are successfully running on your host
 * Use following command to run the container and get in to the container's bash:
   * `docker run -it --gpus all -v $(pwd)/logs:/workspace/logs x86.runner /bin/bash`
 * We use cuda-lane-detection as testing example: